About the Weather Station

 Extra Info: Every 30 minutes the software downloads the latest weather report, a METAR from the nearest airport, Heathrow; this provides the cloud reports information found on the home page.
 It is also useful for checking the reliability of my own readings from this PWS.
 Incidentally, the data gathered at airports, both commercial and military, around the world is a key component to the information needed by forecasting models, which form the basis of modern weather forecasting.

-a combined anemometer & wind vane, located atop a 6m pole attached to the chimney of the house;
+The station comprises several sensors: a combined thermometer/hygrometer housed in a home-built Stevenson Screen (a radiation shield);a combined anemometer & wind vane, located atop a 6m pole attached to the chimney of the house;

 a self-tipping rain gauge modified to a resolution of 0.3mm, which is attached to the roof of the Stevenson Screen;